syntaxtsb/plastick.js/README.md

 Note to v0.3 users
 ------------------

-Some changes to v0.4 are not compatible with v0.3.x.
+Some changes to v0.4 are not compatible with older versions.
 In order to make the API universal between both native canvas and Facade modes, Plastick.stage has been removed from the library.
-If retrofitting 0.3 code, please replace all use of Plastick.stage with your choice of Plastick.facade, Plastick.canvas, and/or Plastick.context.
-When using a Facade object, Plastick's canvas-related references and methods are essentially wrappers for the equivalent Facade versions, so either option is valid.
+If retrofitting 0.3 code, please replace all use of `Plastick.stage` with your choice of `Plastick.facade`, `Plastick.canvas`, and/or `Plastick.context`.
+When using a Facade object, Plastick's canvas-related references and methods are essentially wrappers for the equivalent Facade references, so either option is valid.

 Installation
 ------------